hrushikeshrv/guimath/docs/contributing.md

 nav_order: 6
 ---

-# Contributing to GuiMath
+# Contributing to GUIMath
 {: .no_toc }

-Thanks for volunteering your time and effort toward the development of GuiMath!
+Thanks for volunteering your time and effort toward the development of GUIMath!
 To make the contribution process as smooth as possible, follow the steps below to set up your development environment.

 1. TOC
 {:toc}

 ## Local Installation
-GuiMath is a pretty simple library, and it is not yet on npm, since it is mainly made for web environments and has no dependencies.
+GUIMath is a pretty simple library, and it is not yet on npm, since it is mainly made for web environments and has no dependencies.

-To get started, clone the code repository for GuiMath -
+To get started, clone the code repository for GUIMath -

 ```bash
 git clone https://github.com/hrushikeshrv/guimath.git